Racism

 The good Shepherd has many different sheep.
 The body of Christ has many different parts.
 All believers belong to Christ—and without each other, we represent him to the world in an incomplete way.
 Overcoming racism helps everyone in the family of God to experience a sense of belonging on this side of eternity.

-How can I overcome and heal the hurt I have experienced from racism?
+How Can I overcome the Pain I have experienced from Racism?

 Psalm 4:2